-Whether you apply before or after your trial starts, at some point the judge will hold a short hearing about your application to have a lawyer appointed for you.
+Whether you apply before or after your trial starts, at some point the justice will hold a short hearing about your application to have a lawyer appointed for you.

-You speak first
+You speak first.

 You speak first.
-Call the judge "Your Honour," in Provincial Court.
+Call the justice "Your Honour," in the Alberta Court of Justice.
 When you have finished, your witnesses speak.

-You want to convince the judge that:
+You want to convince the justice that: